josephbeuysmum/Dertisch/README.md

 All kitchen classes in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
 For instance, this mean that two separate Head Chefs that both have an instance of `Images` injected have *the same instance* of `Images` injected, so any properties set on that instance by one Head Chef will be readable by the other, and vice versa.
 And the same goes for all subsequent injections of `Images` elsewhere.

-`MaitreD` is responsible for starting `Dertisch` apps; `Sommelier` is a mandatory requirement for all `Dertisch` view controllers; and `Sommelier` depends upon `BundledJson`, so these three are instantiated by default.
+`MaitreD` is responsible for starting `Dertisch` apps; `Sommelier` is a mandatory requirement for all `Dertisch` view controllers; and `Sommelier` depends upon `Larder`, so these three are instantiated by default.
 The others are instantiated on a need-to-use basis.

 Start your `Dertisch` app by calling `MaitreD.greet(firstCustomer:)` from `AppDelegate`: